 While the unfolding of the experimental reaction yield resulting from bremsstrahlung measurements may involve a "mathematical" method of obtaining the "quasimonoenergetic" photons, positron annihilation in flight offered an "apparatus method" of producing them with variable energies.
 The method [21] was realized in several laboratories around the world, mostly in LLNL (USA) and Saclay (France) [22].
-An intense beam of high-energy electrons from a linear accelerator hits a thick high-Z converter and produces bremsstrahlung which undergoes electron-positron pair production in the converter.
-The fast positron beam then impinges on a thin, low-Z target and produces a bremsstrahlung spectrum and a peak of annihilation photons.
+An intense beam of high-energy electrons from a linear accelerator hits a thick high-Zconverter and produces bremsstrahlung which undergoes electron-positron pair production in the converter.
+The fast positron beam then impinges on a thin, low-Z target and produces annihilation photons accompanied by positiron bremsstrahlung.
 The Livermore and Saclay facilities were nearly the same except that while in the Livermore system positrons from the converter were re-accelerated before undergoing annihilation, in the Saclay system the positrons were simply separated without re-acceleration.

-To separate the bremsstrahlung component from the annihilation photons, this kind of measurement proceeded in the following three steps:
+To separate the bremsstrahlung component from the annihilation photons, the measurement proceeded in the following three steps:

-- 1. similar to the bremsstrahlung measurement, the reaction yield, $Y^+(E_0)$, is obtained with the γ -ray spectrum that consists of the positron annihilation and bremsstrahlung components.
+1. Similar to the bremsstrahlung measurement, the reaction yield, $Y^+(E_0)$, is obtained with the γ -ray spectrum that consists of the positron annihilation and bremsstrahlung components.
 See Ref.
 [23] for the 15.6 MeV positrons on the 0.0060 in. thick LiH target.
-The peak energy of the annihilation γ -rays is given by $E_0 + 3mc^2/2$ with the kinetic energy of positrons E_0 and the electron rest mass energy mc^2 ; - 2. the reaction yield $Y^{-}(E_0)$ is given by bremsstrahlung of electrons with the energy E_0 ; and - 3. the reaction cross section is deduced as the difference between the positron and electron reaction yields assuming that the bremsstrahlung spectra from positrons and electrons are identical to first order approximation; the subtraction is supposedly subject to the stability of the accelerator parameters.
+The peak energy of the annihilation γ -rays is given by $E_0 + 3mc^2/2$ with the kinetic energy of positrons E_0 and the electron rest mass energy mc^2 ;

+- 2. The reaction yield $Y^{-}(E_0)$ is given by bremsstrahlung of electrons with the energy E_0 ; and - 3.
+The reaction cross section is deduced as the difference between the positron and electron reaction yields assuming that the bremsstrahlung spectra from positrons and electrons are identical to the first order approximation; the subtraction is supposedly subject to the stability of the accelerator parameters.